Common Questions

 Will there be a safety team on site?

-If we get enough volunteers to serve as Sukkot Watchmen, we’ll be able to post people at the gate as well as keep an eye on the facility grounds.
-However, until that happens, we ask that if you see anything that raises questions, say something to a member of the Sukkot Committee (Sammy/Luke Murphy, Dan Tousignant, Tim/Anna Kerr, Roland/Denise Ostendorf, Brett Holmen or Marcia Schnaidt).
+We are planning to have Sukkot Watchmen on site to keep an eye on the facility grounds.
+However, we ask that if you see anything that raises questions, say something to a member of the Sukkot Committee.

 Do I have to pay if I'm just going to attend the Sabbath services?

-No, the worship services on the High Holy Days (Oct.
-7 & 14) and the weekly Sabbath (Oct.
-11) are open to the public.
+No, the worship services on the High Holy Days/Weekly Shabbats (Saturday, Sept 26 and Saturday, Oct 3) are open to the public.
 (There will NOT be a service at the church building on those days.)
 Also note, these services will NOT be available on live stream.

-What is the Subsplash chat group: Sukkot 2025?
+What is the Subsplash Chat Group: Sukkot 2026?

 What if an online member or someone outside our local community asks about attending?